frezaeix/3D_Object_Detection/README.md

 #
 #### [ST3D CVPR'21](https://openaccess.thecvf.com/content/CVPR2021/papers/Yang_ST3D_Self-Training_for_Unsupervised_Domain_Adaptation_on_3D_Object_Detection_CVPR_2021_paper.pdf)

-1. Random Object Scaling (ROS), in pre-training phase, to overcome object size on the labeled source domain
+1. Random Object Scaling (ROS), in pre-training phase, to overcome object size bias on the labeled source domain 1.1. it points to point densities bias but this module does not handle this

 2. Pseudo Label generation using Quality-aware Triplet Memory Bank (QTMB), using IOU based scores, keeping a history, ensemble and voting
  2.1